 The Company has a defined benefit gratuity plan.
-Every employee who has completed five periods or more of services gets a gratuity on separation at 15 days salary (last drawn salary) for each completed period of service.
-The gratuity plan is governed by the Payment of Gratuity Act, 1972.
+Every employee who has completed five years or more of services gets a gratuity on separation at 15 days salary (last drawn salary) for each completed year of service.
+The Company has formed a Gratuity Trust to which contribution is made based on actuarial